BRATTLEBORO -- A long, strange and altogether amazing trip swings, momentarily, into Brattleboro this Saturday.

 To support the tour, the community-minded and ever-glam drag Ladies bring their unique blend of mellifluous lip-synching and raucous commentary to the VFW.
 This evening of adult comedy and entertainment (18-plus unless accompanied by an adult) represents the 10th anniversary of the Ladies’ first downtown Brattleboro appearance.
 For tickets, call 802-388-4964 or visit www.brownpapertickets.com/event/596067.

 The origins of this show, the exhibit and just about everything go back more than a decade, as photographer Evie Lovett trained her lens on her children.
-She became intrigued with the way children freely don costumes and play with flamboyant abandon.

 "I became interested in the concept of dress-up as a way of transformation of persona," she explained.

 Picking up that thread, photographer John Willis put her in touch with The Ladies of the Rainbow, who had been captivating area audiences since their first days performing at the Rainbow Cattle Co. in Dummerston in the late 1990s.
 Lovett was given unique access to the ladies backstage for what proved to be a unique and eye-opening artistic experience.

 "Truthfully, I knew zero about drag. ...
 I had some pretty good teachers," said Lovett.
 "I ended up falling in love both visually and with how much fun it was back there."

 From 2002-4, she photographed the Ladies at the Rainbow Cattle Club.
 The result was a collection of black-and-white photographs, "Backstage at the Rainbow Cattle Co.," which often captured the ladies in quiet, personal and introspective moments.
 That exhibit was shown in Brattleboro and has reached wider audiences, including the first-ever Gay Pride Week in Phnom Penh, Cambodia.